JonathanRossouw/Thesis/thesis/README.md

 ### Structure

 The model has 6 agents, 4 households and 2 banks.
 Each household is affiliated to a bank.
 In the initial period, each household is endowed with 24 units of "deposits".
-The household balance consists of "deposits" plus "receipts" minus "paymets".
+The household balance consists of "deposits" plus "receipts" minus "payments".
 Each period, 2 households are randomly selected to experience a payment shock.
 The shock forces the household to make a payment to a random other household.
 The amount is a stochastic variable conisting of a proportion of positive current balance.
 The proportion is drawn from a uniform distribution between 0.1 and 0.3.
 The payment shock is recorded as a "payment" transaction from the household to its bank.
 The bank then either settles the transaction by making a "receipt" transaction to the intended recipient household.
 If the household making the payment and the household receiving the payment bank with the same bank then the settlement takes place.
 Otherwise, the bank stores the payment for settlement when the period is a multiple of the "batch" length.
 This structure intends to model the automatic clearing house and RTGS mechanism in a modern payment system.

 ### Code Changes